491 Allendale Road,

 1 person favorited this theater

-The stand-alone Plaza Theatre opened in 1965 with Charlton Heston in “Major Dundee”.
+The stand-alone Plaza Theatre opened May 19, 1965 with Charlton Heston in “Major Dundee”.
 It received its name by being located across the street from the Plaza at King of Prussia Mall.
 There was some glass exterior frontage, and a nicely designed lobby.

 Seating was on the main floor and a balcony.
 The balcony was set relatively far back in the auditorium.
-The Eric Plaza was twinned c.1975, by building a wall down the middle of the auditorium.
+The Sameric Corporation took over the theatre and the renamed Eric Plaza Theatre was twinned in 1978 by building a wall down the middle of the auditorium and reopened November 22, 1978.
 Even after twinning, each auditorium had between 500 and 550 seats and a not too small screen of about twenty five feet wide for ‘scope films.
 Curtains were used in front of the screens until 1994 when United Artists ceased using curtains.

 The Wolfsonian in Florida have a design drawing and three photos of the theatre in their collection.
 Drew Eberson is attributed as the architect.